jes14/jes14/README.md

 ### Hello 👋

-I'm YJ, a Software Engineer based in Germany.
+I'm Jes, a Software Engineer based in Germany.

 The technologies I work with are JavaScript with a focus on the frameworks React.js.
 I want to leverage my diverse research background in Human-Computer Interaction to build cutting-edge software.